ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The application encountered an unexpected error with the mutex.

 **Action:** This is possibly a programming error.
-Check the error number from the trace log and contact Altibase's Support Center (http://support.altibase.com/en/)
+Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/)

 **0x90121 ( 590113) utERR_FATAL_Signal Signal Operation Error.(\<0%s\>)**